openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    easy to share metadata without removing passwords.
 SSH keys, ``~/.netrc`` and ``~/.ssh/config`` files can be used as alternatives.

+Using tags with the git fetcher may cause surprising behaviour.
+Bitbake needs to resolve the tag to a specific revision and to do that, it has to connect to and use the upstream repository.
+This is because the revision the tags point at can change and we've seen cases of this happening in well known public repositories.
+This can mean many more network connections than expected and recipes may be reparsed at every build.
+Source mirrors will also be bypassed as the upstream repository is the only source of truth to resolve the revision accurately.
+For these reasons, whilst the fetcher can support tags, we recommend being specific about revisions in recipes.

 .. _gitsm-fetcher: